framesurge/perseus/docs/next/en-US/reference/stores.md

 ## Immutable Stores

 An immutable store is used for all data that won't be changed after it's initially created, like for data about pages that are pre-rendered at build-time that don't revalidate.
 Because it's read-only after the build process, it can be used on a hosting provider with a read-only filesystem without problems, and so immutable stores always work on the filesystem.
-The only customizable part of them is the path they write to, which can be set with the `dist_path` parameter in the `define_app!` macro (by default it's `dist/`, relative to `.perseus/`).

 ## Mutable Stores